LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 Generally, a rentier will demand **2d4 gold coins** to use a dinosaur for a day's races, or 1 gold coin to spend a day training with a dinosaur.
 They may waive the fees if they know the rider and believe they can profitably bet on them.

 ### The day of the race
 Citywide races occur on the last day of each _tenday_, simply named **tenth-day**.
 A typical race day has three races: one for **four-legged beasts**, one for **two-legged beasts**, and one no-holds-barred "**unchained**" race.
-The four-legged dinosaurs are generally considered easier to handle than the two-legged ones.
 The dinosaurs are stoutly muzzled and have their claws and horns blunted in all but the unchained race.

 A character may participate in multiple races on a single day, but they have **disadvantage on saving throws** during their second race, and if they race a third time they also suffer **disadvantage on ability checks**.